 Set gillnet herring sac roe fisheries have occurred in the Revilla Channel area (Section 1-F) in state managed waters from 1976 to 1998 (Table 1).
 Seasonal landings have ranged from a low of 171 tons in 1978 to a high of 3,113 tons in 1983.
 In 1999, a guideline harvest level (GHL) of 870 tons was established.
 However, due to on grounds concern over the lack of herring located in state managed waters, the fishery was not opened, and no herring were harvested in state waters.
-From 2000 through 2020, the minimum threshold level was not reached in state managed waters and a fishery was not permitted.
+From 2000 through 2014, and from 2016 through 2021, the minimum threshold level was not reached in state managed waters and a fishery was not permitted.
+In 2015, 11.9 nautical miles (nmi) of spawn was documented, and a herring spawn deposition dive survey was conducted.
+The post spawning biomass was above the minimum threshold but, given that very few herring had been observed since 1998 with little biological information collected over that time frame, no formal forecast was completed, and no fishery was scheduled for 2016.
+Since 2015, herring spawn observed in state waters has been highly variable ranging from 1.2 nmi in 2018 to 11.9 nmi in 2016.

-In 2020, there was 11.2 nautical miles (nmi) of herring spawn observed in state waters in the Revilla Channel area.
-A spawn deposition was conducted but a formal forecast was not developed for the 2020/21 season, therefore, a sac roe herring fishery will not take place in 2021.
-The spawn deposition estimate in 2020 was 4,860 tons.
+In 2021, there was 7.9 nmi of herring spawn observed in state waters in the Revilla Channel area.
+A spawn deposition was conducted but a formal forecast was not developed for the 2021/22 season, therefore, a sac roe herring fishery will not take place in 2022.
+The spawn deposition estimate in 2021 was 4,502 tons.

-In 2021, the department will monitor the Revilla Channel stock through the duration of historical spawn timing.
+In 2022, the department will monitor the Revilla Channel stock through the duration of historical spawn timing.
 If enough spawn is documented and funding allows, the department may conduct a spawn deposition survey.